Splitters

 Parameters

-• time_threshold (Union[datetime, str, int, float]) – Test threshold, can be datetime, string, int or float. datetime is in case of splitting by datetime, int is in case of splitting by datetime (Unix format), string will be converted to datetime using time_column_format, float is in case of splitting by ratio, the value must be between 0 and 1.
+• time_threshold (Union[datetime, str, float]) – Test threshold, can be datetime, string, int or float. datetime is in case of splitting by datetime, int is in case of splitting by datetime (Unix format), string will be converted to datetime using time_column_format, float is in case of splitting by ratio, the value must be between 0 and 1.

 • query_column (str) – Name of user interaction column.